 The General Science section of the ASVAB is used to assess your scientific aptitude.
 Because this is a general science exam, students must have a broad understanding of a variety of scientific fields, including ecology, astronomy, anatomy, geology, and biology.
 Keep in mind that you don’t need to spend too much time on any of these sections of the general science test; all you need is a basic understanding and knowledge of them.
 This article will go over each category in greater detail.

-The General Science section of the CAT version of the ASVAB has 15 questions that must be completed in 10 minutes.
+The General Science section of the CAT version of the ASVAB has 15 questions that must be completed in 10 minutes, you can take our ASVAB General Science Practice Test to get familiar with this.
 You have 11 minutes to complete the paper-and-pencil test, which consists of 25 questions.

 Health and Nutrition